matkatmusic/PFMCPP_Project1/README.md

 7) invite `matkatmusic` as a collaborator via the `Search by username` field at the bottom of the popup.

 # Send me a DM in Slack...
-...letting me know you added me to the repl.it.
+...letting me know you added me to the Repl.it, and **share the Invite link to your Repl.it** by doing the following:
+- Copy the URL of your repl.it.
+- it should look like this: `https://repl.it/@YourUserName/pfmcpp_project1`
+- Paste it in the DM
+I have no way of knowing if I updated your project recently, or if you updated it recently, so I need you to share the link in the DM

 8) Click on the file browser on the left, and select `main.cpp`.